PavloEngineer/FridgeServer/README.md

 ## Technology

-Server based on Java and Spring Boot and REST API.
+Server based on Java, Spring Boot and REST API.
 Security was built using Spring Security including hashing and JWT.
 To work with data from a database, the server system uses Hibernate.
 The system uses Stripe API in test mode and Delivety API.
 Other stack: Code Conventions, SOLID, Unit testing